 About Our Program

-The Online Medication Therapy Management (MTM) graduate program teaches licensed U.S. pharmacists the fundamentals of MTM and how to apply those techniques to achieve optimal pharmacotherapy outcomes.
-With the practical skills learned in the program, students will be able to discover new career opportunities in community pharmacy settings, managed care, MTM vendor companies and hospitals
+The online Medication Therapy Management (MTM) graduate program teaches healthcare professionals the fundamentals of MTM and how to apply those techniques to achieve optimal pharmacotherapy outcomes.
+With the practical skills learned in the program, students will be able to discover new career opportunities in community pharmacy settings, private practice, ambulatory care, managed care, MTM vendor companies and hospitals.

 Master of Science in Pharmacy with a Concentration in Medication Therapy Management

-With 20.6% of the population taking three or more medications, more pharmacies and benefit management agencies are looking for qualified professionals who can improve patient adherence to their medication regimens1.
-The University of Florida’s online master’s degree in pharmacy with a concentration in medication therapy management prepares students to work as an MTM provider at MTM vendor companies, hospitals, managed care, and hospitals.
+With 23.1% of the population taking three or more medications, more pharmacies and benefit management agencies are looking for qualified professionals who can improve patient adherence to their medication regimens.1 The University of Florida’s online master’s degree in pharmacy with a concentration in medication therapy management prepares students to work as an MTM provider at MTM vendor companies, hospitals, managed care, ambulatory care and hospitals.
 Students also learn the business skills needed to open their own MTM practice.